antimof/UxPlay/README.md

 [https://cmake.org/download/](https://cmake.org/download/).

-Start by downloading the latest MacOS release of GStreamer-1.0 from [https://gstreamer.freedesktop.org/download/](https://gstreamer.freedesktop.org/download/).
+First get the latest MacOS release of GStreamer-1.0 from [https://gstreamer.freedesktop.org/download/](https://gstreamer.freedesktop.org/download/).
 Install both the MacOS runtime and development installer packages.
 Assuming that the latest release is 1.18.4 they are ```gstreamer-1.0-1.18.4-x86_64.pkg``` and ```gstreamer-1.0-devel-1.18.4-x86_64.pkg```.